San Giorgio baked ziti is wildly hearty, meaty, cheesy, and it’s a lot easier to make than you think.

 - Ground Beef – Go for 80/20 or 85/15 for juicy yet non-greasy meat.
 You can also mix the beef with ground Italian sausage for an added Italian flair.

-- Pasta Sauce – Either store-bought or homemade spaghetti or marinara sauce works here.
+- Pasta Sauce – Either store-bought or homemade marinara sauce works here.
 Tomato sauce will do, in a pinch, too, but add more seasonings to give it flavor.

 - Ricotta, Mozzarella, Parmesan – This trio of cheeses is more than enough to make your casserole rich and creamy!
 Grate the mozzarella and parmesan yourself, if you can.
 Blocked cheeses melt way better than pre-shredded.